-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 It combines four clinically tested ingredients in a proprietary blend that may help to boost metabolism and increase fat loss.
 The directions are simple and to the point, there is nothing complicated about the program and users are reporting some fantastic results.
 These are the exact qualities we think dieters should be looking for in a weight-loss product.

 Right now, the makers of Leptigen are offering a Special Trial Offer to prove that they have confidence in the supplement.
 Dieters have nothing to lose but extra weight!